QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 # Inheriting Templates {#inheriting-temp}

-This document allows configuration templates to be inherited by top-level configuration nodes in the data tree or new templates.
+This document allows configuration templates to be inherited by configuration nodes in the data tree or new templates at corresponding level.
 A node inherits at most one configuration template.

 If a configuration template is inherited by a node in the data tree, it acts as